Withaferin A

-Withaferin A is a steroidal lactone, derived from Acnistus arborescens, Withania somnifera (Indian Winter cherry or Bharatiya Ashwagandha in Sanskrit) and other members of family Solanaceae.
-It has been traditionally used in ayurvedic medicine.
+Withaferin A is a steroidal lactone, derived from Acnistus arborescens, Withania somnifera and other members of family Solanaceae.
 It is the first member of the withanolide class of ergostane type product to be discovered.
-This natural product has wide range of pharmacological activities including cardioprotective, anti-inflammatory, immuno-modulatory, anti-angiogenesis, anti-metastasis and anti-carcinogenic properties.

 Structure

 Withanolides are a group of naturally occurring C28- steroidal lactones.
 They contain four cycloalkane ring structures, three cyclohexane rings and one cyclopentane ring.
 Withaferin A is highly reactive because of the ketone-containing unsaturated A ring, the epoxide in the B ring, and the unsaturated lactone ring.
 The double bond in ring A and the epoxide ring are mainly responsible for the cytotoxicity.
 The 22nd and 26th carbons of the ergostane skeleton in withaferin A and related steroidal compounds are oxidized to form a six-membered delta lactone unit.
 NMR spectral analysis identifies C3 in the unsaturated A ring as the main nucleophilic target site for ethyl mercaptan, thiophenol and L-cysteine ethyl ester in vitro.
-A library of 2, 3-dihydro-3β-substituted derivatives are synthesized by regio/stereoselective Michael addition to ring A. These analogs are being tested for its activity in neuro-degenerative diseases, autoimmune and inflammatory diseases and in cancer.
+A library of 2, 3-dihydro-3β-substituted derivatives are synthesized by regio/stereoselective Michael addition to ring A.

 Regulation

-3-azido withaferin A (3-azidoWA), a stable derivative of withaferin A, has been shown to inhibit cancer cell motility and invasion in wound healing by selectively suppressing MMP-2 activity in human cervical and prostate cell lines.
-It enhances the secretion of Par-4 which in turn suppresses MMP-2 expression and activity that is required for tumor metastasis.
-3-azidoWA acts as a tumor suppressor by inducing Par-4, TIMP-1 and by reducing the levels of pAkt and pERK that are activated in various cancers.
-This finding has augmented the therapeutic potential of the pro-apoptotic protein Par-4 in cancer.
-Researchers have shown that 3-azidoWA abrogated neovascularisation in vivo in a dose-dependent manner.

-Withaferin A has been shown to inhibit cell proliferation in HUVECs at significantly lower doses through the inhibition of Cyclin D1 expression.
-Inhibition of cell proliferation is due to the cytostatic nature of withaferin, resulting in cell arrest in the G0G1 phase of the cell cycle.
-Researchers have shown that withaferin A has an anti-angiogenic activity in vivo at doses much lower than required for its anti-tumor activity.